Dimasarsyad4/SaaS-QA-Case-Study/Web-TestSummaryReport.md

-One High-severity defect related to cloud-to-device data synchronization remains open and is recommended for resolution prior to full production rollout, given its downstream impact on attendance and payroll data.
+One High-severity defect related to cloud-to-device data synchronization remains open and is recommended for resolution prior to full production rollout, given its downstream impact on attendance data accuracy, which may subsequently affect payroll processing.

 ---